-- i. extstyle Average the family's earnings over a period of time (e.g., 12 months).
-Identify the period of time: <math>30 days. - ii.
-Request earning statements that are most representative of the family's monthly income. - iii. extstyle extstyle iv.
-Other.
-Describe the other ways the Lead Agency takes into account irregular fluctuations in earnings: A prospective (income estimate or conversion) or income average method of budgeting is used to determine eligibility and amount of assistance.
+- [x] Average the family's earnings over a period of time (e.g., 12 months).
+Identify the period of time 30 days - ii. [x] Request earning statements that are most representative of the family's monthly income. - iii. [x] Deduct temporary or irregular increases in wages from the family's standard income level. - [x] Other.
+Describe the other ways the Lead Agency takes into account irregular iv. fluctuations in earnings: A prospective (income estimate or conversion) or income average method of budgeting is used to determine eligibility and amount of assistance.
 Earned income information is analyzed to accurately prospect income.
 Past information is evaluated to determine if it represents the future.
 Paystubs provided are evaluated to determine if any are not reflective of future earnings, such as a high check due to one-time overtime or a bonus, a low check due to illness or missed work, or a first partial check.
 If overtime, bonuses, or commissions are on the pay stub, these are evaluated to determine whether this income is recurring.
 If the person is employed where tips are paid, it is determined if tips are actual or allocated.
 (Certain employers must allocate tips if the percentage of tips reported by employees falls below a required minimum percentage of gross sales.
 To "allocate tips" means to assign an additional amount as tips to each employee whose reported tips are below the required percentage.)
 Pay information provided is evaluated to determine if there was a recent pay raise that will impact future earnings.
 If the recent past 30 days is reflective of the future, that information is used and documented to support the determination.
 If the past 30 days are not reflective of future earnings due to fluctuating income, more paystubs are obtained to project future income.